Breningmeyer History, Family Crest & Coats of Arms

 The surname Breningmeyer was first used as a hereditary surname in the ancient German province of Westphalia.
 It identified its original bearer by occupation.
 Surnames of this type became popular in Germany after the 12th century.
 Breningmeyer is a name for a person who distilled spirits.
 Breningmeyer is a German and Jewish name that was originally derived from the German word brenner, which as a derivative of the word brennen, means a burner.
 This name also refers to a person who cleared forests by burning.

 The surname Breningmeyer was first found in Westphalia, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

 Early History of the Breningmeyer family

-Another 85 words (6 lines of text) covering the years 168 and 1686 are included under the topic Early Breningmeyer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Breningmeyer research.
+Another 43 words (3 lines of text) covering the years 168 and 1686 are included under the topic Early Breningmeyer History in all our PDF Extended History products and printed products wherever possible.